GKHell/CppJayCode/CH06_Hw02_Inheritance_Polymorphism.md

 >
 | Polymorphirm

-1.	write a program which shows compile time poly
+1.	write a program which shows compile time polymorphism example with variants of `sum` till 4 parameters.